Billingborough: History

-One Saturday in 1791 a match at foot-ball was played in Osbournby field between the bachelors of Osbournby and Billingboroough; when, after a severe contest of six hours, wherein several feats of agility were shewn, it was decided in favour of the youths of Billingborough; on which occasion they wore favours of blue ribband, as a mark of their distinction.
+On a Saturday in 1791 a six-hour football match between the 'bachelors' of Osbournby and Billingborough was played at Osbournby field.
+Billingborough won and were distinguished by the wearing of blue ribbons.

 Community

 Billingborough is positioned at the edge of The Fens.
 According to the 2001 census, it had a population of 1,098 in 461 households.
 By 2011 both figures had risen, to 1,401.

 The village has a single primary school.
 There formerly existed a secondary modern school, The Aveland High School, which opened in 1963 but closed in January 2010 to merge with a Sleaford school to form St George's Academy.
 The high school was later demolished and the site redeveloped for housing.

 The parish church is dedicated to St Andrew.
 Under the Diocese of Lincoln, the ecclesiastical parish is part of The Billingborough Group in the Lafford Deanery.
-As of 2014, the priest-in-charge is Rev Anna Sorensen.
+As of 2014, the priest-in-charge is Rev Rebecca Rock.

 Billingborough has a small number of shops on High Street as well as a public house called the "Fortescue Arms".
 There is also an Army Cadet Force detachment next to the St George's Academy site.
 It is part of the Lincolnshire Army Cadet Force and wears the cap badge of the Royal Engineers.
 The village Billingborough Horbling and Threekingham Cricket Club gained entry into the ECB Lincs Premier League in 2013.